StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 > These formatting options converts an ISO Date String to a desired format.

 ### Numeric Formatting
-`stars`: Converts numbers 0-5 to star ratings.
+`star`: Converts numbers 0-5 to star ratings.

 ### Other Formatting
 `tickCross`: Converts content to either a tick if the value is truthy or a cross if the value is falsy.